Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria

 The rest of this paper is organized as follows.
 We present notation and preliminaries in Section \ref{secnot}.
-We then describe our iBPG for solving problem \eqref{mainpro} and establish the convergence results in Section \ref{sec-iBPG}.
-A possibly faster inertial variant of our iBPG is developed and analyzed in Section \ref{sec-v-iBPG}.
+We then describe our iBPGM for solving problem \eqref{mainpro} and establish the convergence results in Section \ref{sec-iBPGM}.
+A possibly faster inertial variant of our iBPGM is developed and analyzed in Section \ref{sec-v-iBPGM}.
 Some preliminary numerical results are reported in Section \ref{secnum}, with some concluding remarks given in Section \ref{seccon}.